 [A] claim term will not carry its ordinary meaning if the intrinsic evidence shows that the patentee distinguished that term from prior art on the basis of a particular embodiment, expressly disclaimed subject matter, or described a particular embodiment as important to the invention.3

-Note the assertion here: The court is not limiting claim scope; the drafter herself chose to limit that scope—she, not the court, distinguished the claims from prior art or expressly disclaimed subject matter, or indicated that particular subject matter was particularly important to the invention.
-No, it is the inventors who choose to limit their own conventions.
+Note the assertion here: The court is not limiting claim scope; the drafter herself chose to limit that scope—she, not the court, distinguished the claims from prior art, or expressly disclaimed subject matter, or indicated that particular subject matter was particularly important to the invention.
+No, it is the inventors who choose to limit their own inventions.
 The court merely identifies the inventor’s true intent.

 If the standard is inventor intent, then the successful drafter will provide that intent.